ccie18473/wolf4rust/README.md

 ![](wolf4rust.jpg)

-This port is based on Wolf4SDL by Moritz "Ripper" Kroll ans others.
+This port is based on Wolf4SDL by Moritz "Ripper" Kroll and others.

 * [Wolf4SDL](https://github.com/11001011101001011/Wolf4SDL)